-- (B) Provisioning for Overdue Accounts. - (1)Consistent with SRC Rule 52.1 (Accounts and Records, Reports, Examination of Exchanges, Members and Others) subsection 11 (on Monthly Aging of Accounts Receivable), every Trading Participant shall provide for Specific and General Provisions for overdue accounts on all non-performing customer accounts. - (2)Unless otherwise prescribed by the Commission, every Trading Participant shall comply with these guidelines in the preparation of its RBCA report and audited financial statements. - (3)Specific and General Provisions for Overdue Accounts shall be computed in accordance with the Schedule for Part 4 of SEC Memorandum Circular No. 16 series of 2004. - Every Trading Participant must establish its own policies on the (4)writing off of bad debts and these policies must be consistent with Philippine Accounting Standards (PAS).
+- (B) Provisioning for Overdue Accounts. - (1) Consistent with SRC Rule 52.1 (Accounts and Records, Reports, Examination of Exchanges, Members and Others) subsection 11 (on Monthly Aging of Accounts Receivable), every Trading Participant shall provide for Specific and General Provisions for overdue accounts on all customer accounts. - (2) Unless otherwise prescribed by the Commission, every Trading Participant shall comply with these guidelines in the preparation of its RBCA report and audited financial statements.

+(3) Every Broker Dealer shall appropriate Allowance for Doubtful Accounts (ADA) using and in accordance with the following schedule:

+Classification Provision Base

+T+0 to T+2 0 Total Receivables (TR)

+T+3 to T+13 2% TR

+T+14 to T+30 50% TR less collateral (net of haircut)

+T+31 up 100% TR less collateral (net of haircut)

+The ADA is computed by getting, for each doubtful account, an amount equivalent to the provision (see table above) of the amount outstanding, net of collateral (net of haircut).
+Basis for the computation would be the individual accounts.

+(4) Every Trading Participant must establish its own policies on the writing off of bad debts and these policies must be consistent with Philippine Accounting Standards (PAS).
 International Accounting Standards (IAS) may be resorted to in cases whether there are no applicable PAS that addresses the issue.
-The Broker Dealer, within seven (7) days after effecting the write off, is required to disclose the same to the Commission and Exchange provide specific details on these written off accounts of single clients where such amounts singly or in aggregate exceeds P500,000. - 2.5 Satisfactory Subordination Agreements. - (A) Subordinated Liabilities. - (1) (a) This rule sets forth minimum and non-exclusive requirements for satisfactory subordination agreements (hereinafter "subordination agreement").
+The Broker Dealer, within seven (7) days after effecting the write off, is required to disclose the same to the Commission and CMIC, provide specific details on these written off accounts of single clients where such amounts singly or in aggregate exceeds Php500,000.

+- 2.5 Satisfactory Subordination Agreements.

+- (A) Subordinated Liabilities.

+- (1) (a) This rule sets forth minimum and non-exclusive requirements for satisfactory subordination agreements (hereinafter "subordination agreement").
 The CMIC, Commission, or Trading Participant may require or include such other provisions as may be deemed necessary to the extent that such provisions do not cause the subordination agreement to fail to meet the minimum requirements of this Rule.